kochakornTH/THONGTHUMMACHART_KOCHAKORN_WerkStudent_Python/README.md

 ## 01. app
 <ins>Input</ins>
-1. PATH which is a directory that contains 'Production Batch Folder'.
+1. Working space PATH which is a directory that contains 'Production Batch Folder'.
     - 'Production Batch Folder' is the folder that contain PDF files.
 2. PATH of 'Production Paremeter Directory'.
     - 'Production Paremeter Directory' is the folder that contain prior paratmeter for pdf classification and OCR.